Maintain Your Aid

 Financial aid for the current semester and future semesters can be impacted by withdrawing from courses.
 See our Withdrawing from Courses webpage for more information.

 A common question is "Is financial aid guaranteed every year?"
 No, it is not.
 There are a variety of criteria that can impact aid eligibility.
 This can include, but is not limited to, minimum grade point averages, earned hours each semester or academic year, completion of attempted courses, submission of the Free Application for Federal Student Aid (FAFSA) by the March 1 priority deadline each year, continued financial need, degree-pursuant coursework and enrollment, and limitations on the amount of semesters or total amounts a student can receive over time.
 The priority submission deadline for submitting the FAFSA is usually March 1.
-The 2024-2025 priority deadline has been extended to April 1, 2024 due to the delayed FAFSA launch.
+The 2024-2025 priority deadline has been removed due to the delayed FAFSA launch.

 Here are some important things to keep in mind: